AustinOwens/robodog/README.md

 #### Step 6 - Prepare and run Yocto build

-To prepare the shell environment, run the following command:
+To prepare the shell environment and build the robodog-image for the Zybo Z7-20, run the following command:
 ```
 source build.sh
 ```